kwilkerson22/SoftwareSecurity/README.md

 How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?
+In order to make sure my application was functional and secure I conducted a code review and functional testing.
+When I conducted a code review I looked for security issues and logic errors.
+From there, I conducted functional testing to make sure that application behaved in a way that satisfied the requirements of the client Artemis Financial.
+After I refactored my code, I ran a new dependency check to make sure that I did not introduce new vulnerabilities into the applicaiton.